telerik/ajax-docs/controls/upload/how-to/how-to-preview-image-before-upload-ie-only.md

 ---
 title: How to Preview Image Before Upload-IE only
-page_title: How to Preview Image Before Upload-IE only | RadUpload for ASP.NET AJAX Documentation
+page_title: How to Preview Image Before Upload-IE only - RadUpload
-description: How to Preview Image Before Upload-IE only
+description: Check our Web Forms article about How to Preview Image Before Upload-IE only.
 slug: upload/how-to/how-to-preview-image-before-upload-ie-only
 tags: how,to,preview,image,before,upload-ie,only
 published: True